aprilaihub/LaMDA/LaMDA-FPGA/Evaluation/FPGA-Fabric-RTL-Gen/README.md

 The pipeline, for each of the 5 designs:

 1. **Injects fabric knowledge** into the LLM system prompt via [`fabric_primer_7series.md`](fabric_primer_7series.md) — a primer covering CLB/slice basics, LUT6/LUT5, CARRY4, DSP48E1, MUXF7/MUXF8, SRLC32E/SRL16E, RAMB18E1/RAMB36E1, and (for the `explicit_primitive` style) structural instantiation templates for `CARRY4`, `DSP48E1`, `MUXF7`/`MUXF8`, and `SRLC32E`.
 Skipped entirely for the `baseline` style.
-2. **Generates** a Verilog design for the target module using a style-specific design prompt: unmodified base instructions for `baseline`, base instructions + a per-design `fabric_hint` for `fabric_aware` (e.g. "write the accumulate stage as full-vector addition so the synthesizer can infer a fast carry chain"), or base instructions + a structural-instantiation reminder + a per-design `primitive_hint` for `explicit_primitive` (e.g. explicit `CARRY4` port wiring guidance).
+2. **Generates** a Verilog design for the target module using a **merged prompt architecture**: output-format and Verilog coding rules live in the pipeline-local system prompt, then a style-specific fabric guidance suffix is appended once per run (none for `baseline`; generic fabric-efficiency reminder + per-design `fabric_hint` for `fabric_aware`; structural-instantiation reminder + per-design `primitive_hint` for `explicit_primitive`).
+The per-attempt user prompt stays focused on dynamic content (problem statement and corrective retry note, if any).
 3. **Simulates** the design against a fixed, pre-authored, self-checking testbench (Vivado behavioral simulation).
 4. **Synthesizes** the design (on simulation success) and parses Vivado's `report_utilization` "Primitives" table to count actually-inferred primitives (e.g. `CARRY4`, `DSP48E1`, `MUXF7`, `SRLC32E`).
 5. **Compares** actual primitive counts against the dataset's `expected_primitives` minimums (skipped for `baseline`, which only requires simulation + synthesis to pass).